What is a Breathwork Facilitator?

 Introduction

-The Essential Role of a Breathwork Facilitator
+The Role of a Breathwork Facilitator

 Creating Opportunities for Safety and Trust